- Configured and working Cisco ISE

 - bastion-lab-velocloud: Our SSID name configured in Velocloud (Step 3).

-Thirdly We must choose source from where our users will be authenticated.
+- Thirdly we must choose source from where our users will be authenticated.
 Please pay attention on the If Auth fail, If User not found, If Process fail fileds.

-For the end
+Step 7 For the end

 In below example I show you proper connection via iPhone.

 - Certificate from ISE Server